siananigans/Data-mining/docs/proposal/proposal.md

 <br />

-The other components consist of:
+The other components consist of
--a text uploader
+- A text uploader.
--a ‘scoring system’
+- A ‘scoring system’.
--a HTML linking and scraping system
+- A HTML linking and scraping system.
--a log-in/account system
+- A log-in/account system
--database
+- A database
--a user interface.
+- A user interface.

 ### Background